material-components/material-components-web/packages/mdc-textfield/README.md

 ## Usage Within Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a Text field for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create a Text Field for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCTextFieldAdapter`